CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/bom-mor.md

 3. **Due Date Synchronization**

     - SAP Production Orders have a Due Date, while CompuTec ProcessForce Manufacturing Orders have Required Date and Planned Start Date.
-    - You can define whether the Required Date or the Planned Start Date from a ProcessForce MO should populate the Due Date field in SAP Production Orders.
+    - You can define whether the Required Date or the Planned Start Date from CompuTec ProcessForce MO should populate the Due Date field in SAP Production Orders.

         ![Date Synchronization](./media/bom-mor/manufacturing-order-sync-dates.webp)